shadowforce78/Rainbow-Icon/about.md

 # Rainbow Icon Mod

 - This mod will change the color of the icons in the game to a rainbow color.
 - This mod was made by [SaumonDeLuxe](https://github.com/shadowforce78)

-- You can enable or disable the mod in the settings.

-- You can also change the speed of the rainbow effect in the settings.

-- You can also change the saturation of the rainbow effect in the settings.
+- Check the mod settings to change the color of the icons and more.
+- Join the [discord server](https://discord.gg/eRBsfKtD2k) for more mods and updates.

 # Warning

 <cr>THIS MOD DON'T WORK PROPERLY WITH THE "AmbientIcons" OR "Same Dual Color" ENABLED</cr>

 # Credits